Davis-Carter-Scott-Ltd/signatures/README.md

 # signatures
-Avatars for email signature files
+"This repository contains internal company assets for email signatures.
+All rights reserved by Davis, Carter, Scott Ltd"